TheBrenny/JUMG/README.md

 }
 ```
 Now how much of a clamp-down is that?!
 JUMG just removes the boring code that we all dread to write repeatedly, and plonks it in nice little classes that allow you to have full control of.
 Yes, that's right.
 Nothing in JUMG has a private modifier - although it's bad practice - but as far as this library is concerned, there is no need to privatize anything.
 That frame that just got created in the JUMG example has a public JFrame in it's class.
 If you don't like it how you can't resize the frame, you can call the `JFrame.setMinimumSize(Dimension)` and `JFrame.setMaximumSize(Dimension)` by using `Frame.frame.set*Size`.
 Or you can set it to your own customized frame - provided it extends JFrame in some way!

+###How to use JUMG

+Due to JUMG's unique style of a multi-library mode, you can select which libraries you want to implement.
+This allows for a slim development of your game - if that's what you're after.
+There a not many necessities that come when it's time to implement, but one of these is the utils package is a must, no matter what package you're after.
+The utils package is an all round package which implements the most important tools into the library.
+The utils package contains methods such as logging, images, and certain units of measurement (which are annoying to implement with java - *cough* angles).
+But then again, that's what JUMG aims to do.
+Cut down your boring code so you can work faster.

+So if the previous paragraph was a tl;dr for you, here are the simpe steps:
+####If you only want some packages:
+ 1. Copy the `com.brennytizer.jumg.utils` package to your workspace.
+ 2. Copy your wanted packages across.
+ 3. The packages should be available for use!
+####If you want the full library (eclipse):
+ PRE-REQ.
+Make sure the JUMG Library is a project in your workspace.
+ 1. Right Click your project > Build Path > Configure Build Path...
+ 2. "Projects" tab > "Add..."
+ 3. Tick the JUMG project you have made > OK > OK
+ 4. The packages should be available for use!

 ###Extra Notes